 This increased US support has coincided with a dramatic escalation of the conflict between local Pakistani insurgents and their government.
 It is difficult to know how many have died in Pakistan since 2004 due to the violence and how many of those are civilians.

-Between 14,780 and 43,149 Pakistanis have been killed since 2004 and more than 40,000 have been injured during that period by the various parties to the conflict.
+At least 52,000 Pakistanis (combatant and non-combatant) have been killed since 2004 and more than 50,000 have been injured during that period by the various parties to the conflict.
 This does not include the likely deaths of tens of thousands more combatants — both insurgents and Pakistani government forces.
-Given the pace of the fighting in 2011, several thousand more have likely already been killed and wounded.

 The US began its semi-covert campaign of drone strikes in 2004 to kill Al Qaeda and Taliban forces based in Northern Pakistan.
-These strikes have killed about 2,600-3,000 people, including many civilians, through October 2012.
+These strikes have killed about 3,000 people, including many civilians, as of March 2014.
 The arguments about how many of the dead are civilians are nearly as intense as the disputes about the legality of the strikes.
 Many legal scholars regard them as clear violations of international law.

 The Taliban, Al Qaeda, and members of other militant organizations have killed thousands of civilians in Pakistan using suicide attacks, assassination, and ambushes.